 An S Corporation means a corporation taxed under Subchapter S of the Internal Revenue Code.
-The means that S Corporations do not pay taxes at the corporate level.
+This means that S Corporations do not pay taxes at the corporate level.
 However, members of an S Corporation still must pay taxes on distributions.

 Not every corporation qualifies to be an S Corporation.
 S Corporations impose requirements for this type of tax treatment.
-For instance, S Corporations have one type of share.
+For instance, S Corporations have one kind of share.
 And they have a limit on the number of shareholders.

-Anyone considering this business entity type should definitely consult with an attorney to make sure it is the right choice.
+Anyone considering this business entity type should consult with an attorney to make sure it is the right choice.